souvikmaji/leaderboard/README.md

 ## Things that can be improved / TODO

--   Autoreload server
--   Generalize team nomanclatures.
--   CRUD apis for team
+-   CRUD apis for game
 -   CRUD apis for users
 -   Use datatable sorting feature
 -   Handle schema decoder errors
 -   Refactor setup router logic from a map
 -   User auth apis
+-   Gameplay apis
 -   Initialize db using make
 -   Go data preperation script using db methods
 -   Use redis for db